The Entertainer (video)

-The Entertainer is the name of a 5 disc Garth Brooks DVD collection of previously aired television specials and music videos.
+The Entertainer is a 5-disc Garth Brooks DVD collection of previously aired television specials and music videos.
 The collection was released on November 1, 2006 and was sold exclusively at Wal-Mart and Sam's Club stores.
 Most of the footage is from different angles than seen on the original broadcast.

 Contents

 The collection contains the following previously aired television specials and music videos: